 "When applying to universities, I made sure that Queen Mary was my first choice.
 One of the major factors that attracted me to QMUL was its Russell Group status.
 This was crucially important as it meant that I would be taught by leading academics who are involved in groundbreaking research."

 "I chose Queen Mary because it is a leading university with an excellent reputation worldwide.
-It excels in student satisfaction while also being a member of the Russell Group.
+It excels in student satisfaction and is also a member of the Russell Group.
 The School of Biological and Chemical Sciences is a highly research-intensive school offering a vast number of opportunities to its students; it also has close links with hospitals such as The Royal London in Whitechapel.